Safe, responsible scooting

 Only ride in cycle lanes or on the road

 Remember to remove headphones or earpods.
-Wear a helmet and clothing that you can be seen in, that is not restrictive, allowing you to look over your shoulder.
+Wear a helmet and clothing that you can be seen in.

 You must not

 Ride using someone else’s Beryl account